peterbarnett03/influxdb3_plugins/influxdata/stateless_adtk_detector/README.md

 | `config_file_path` | string | none    | TOML config file path relative to `PLUGIN_DIR` (required for TOML configuration) |

 *To use a TOML configuration file, set the `PLUGIN_DIR` environment variable and specify the `config_file_path` in the trigger arguments.* This is in addition to the `--plugin-dir` flag when starting InfluxDB 3.

+Example TOML configuration file provided: [adtk_anomaly_config_scheduler.toml](adtk_anomaly_config_scheduler.toml)

+For more information on using TOML configuration files, see the Using TOML Configuration Files section in the [project README](/README.md).

 ### Supported ADTK detectors